 It’s important to understand that not all emergencies are equal and the likelihood of emergencies and the degree of your preparations vary with your personal situation.
 There’s probably not any one single resource on the Internet that will adequately cover everything you need to know about emergency preparedness.
 Each individuals preparations will be different and the efforts you put into your preparations will be dependent on the emergency scenario you find yourself in.
 Each person also has a particular talent or skill and you may want to begin your prepping by focusing on that skill and later develop the skills you lack.

 It’s not reasonable to expect you will ever be able to be prepared for EVERY disaster.
+The worst case scenario could happen but probably won’t; plan accordingly.
 There are simply too many things that can possibly happen and too many variables within each disaster for you to be prepared for everything.
 Even the premier government site, Ready.gov, has been deemed inadequate by the Federation of American Scientists.
 Therefore, to improve your level of readiness and for the greatest success you should begin by prioritizing your preps beginning with where you are now and then doing whatever you can.
 Will you get it perfect?
 No. But whatever preparations you can do now will be better than having none when faced with a disaster.

 Prioritizing your emergency preparedness essentially means you should consider the different emergencies you might find yourself in and organize your preparations based on the likelihood of that occurring.